Operation Turkey Buzzard: Aftermath

 The first British airborne operation in Sicily began at 18:00 on 9 July 1943, when the gliders transporting the 1st Airlanding Brigade left Tunisia for Sicily.
-En route they encountered strong winds and poor visibility, and at times were subjected to anti-aircraft fire.
+En route they encountered strong winds and poor visibility and at times were subjected to anti-aircraft fire.
 To avoid gunfire and searchlights, pilots of the towing aircraft climbed higher or took evasive action.
 In the confusion surrounding these manoeuvres, some gliders were released too early and sixty-five of them crashed into the sea, drowning around 252 men.
 Fifty-nine of the remaining gliders missed their landing zones, by as much as 25 mi; others either failed to release and returned to Tunisia or were shot down.
 Only twelve landed on target; of these gliders a single Horsa, carrying a platoon of infantry from the Staffords, landed near the Ponte Grande Bridge.
 Its commander, Lieutenant Withers, swam across the river with half his men to take up positions on the opposite bank.
 The objective was captured following a simultaneous assault from both ends; the platoon then dismantled demolition charges that had been fitted to the bridge, and dug in to wait for reinforcement or relief.
 Another Horsa came down about 200 yd from the bridge but exploded on landing, killing all on board.
 Three of the other Horsas carrying the South Staffordshire Regiment coup-de-main party had landed within 2 mi of the bridge, their occupants eventually finding their way to the site.

 The second and last mission—Operation Fustian—began at 19:30 on 12 July, when the first aircraft carrying the 1st Parachute Brigade took off from North Africa.
 Following behind the parachute force were the glider-towing aircraft, comprising twelve Albemarles and seven Halifaxes, towing eleven Horsa and eight Waco gliders.
 The first glider casualties occurred on takeoff, when two aircraft towing Waco gliders crashed.
 While en route, one glider was released prematurely by its towing aircraft and crashed into the sea.
 Arriving over Sicily, having lost the element of surprise, four gliders were shot down by coastal anti-aircraft batteries.
 By the time the gliders arrived at their landing zones, two hours had lapsed since the start of the parachute landings.
 With the German defences alerted, only four Horsa gliders managed to land mostly intact, all the others being caught by German machine-gun fire and destroyed on their approach.
-The surviving Horsas had been carrying three of the brigade's anti-tank guns, which were now included in their defence of Primosole Bridge.
+The surviving Horsas had been carrying three of the brigade's anti-tank guns, which were included in their defence of Primosole Bridge.